Skip to main content

 1

 • In a large saucepan, heat a drizzle of olive oil over medium-high heat.
 Toast freekeh, stirring occasionally, until golden, 1-2 minutes. • Half-fill saucepan with water, then add a good pinch of salt.
-Bring to boil, then simmer, uncovered, until tender, 30-35 minutes. • Drain, rinse and return to pan.
-Add the vegetable stock powder (see ingredients) and a drizzle of olive oil and stir to combine.
+Bring to the boil, then simmer, uncovered, until tender, 30-35 minutes. • Drain, rinse and return to pan.
+Add vegetable stock powder (see ingredients) and a drizzle of olive oil and stir to combine.

 TIP: The freekeh is cooked when it has softened but still retains some bite.